awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-For a user to work with a scaling plan, that user must have additional permissions that allow them to work with specific resources in their account\.
+To work with a scaling plan, end users must have additional permissions that allow them to work with specific resources in their account\.
 These permissions are listed in [Additional required permissions](#aws-auto-scaling-additional-permissions)\.

 Each console user also needs permissions that allow them to discover the scalable resources in their account and to view graphs of CloudWatch metric data from the AWS Auto Scaling console\.
 The additional set of permissions required to work with the AWS Auto Scaling console is listed below:
 + `cloudformation:ListStacks`: To list stacks\.